EarthEcho STEMExplore Coordinator

 Primary responsibilities include, but are not limited to the following:

-- In collaboration with educator cohort, build Expedition resources for middle and high school classrooms (digital and otherwise).
+- In collaboration with YLC, build resources for participating partner organizations (digital and otherwise).

-- Represent EarthEcho as a trainer/presenter/moderator for EarthEcho-hosted events and webinars, as well as industry conferences.
+- Represent EarthEcho as a trainer/presenter/moderator for EarthEcho-hosted events (live and virtual).

 - Identify, write, and post regular content updates to EarthEcho’s website and social media sites.

-The Expeditions Manager should possess the following background and skills:
+The ideal candidate should possess the following background and skills:

 - B.A. in education, environmental management, nonprofit management, or related field;

-- Minimum 3 1/2-5 years’ experience managing environmental or education programs with a focus on external partner communications;
+- Minimum 2 1/2-4 years’ experience managing environmental, STEM, or education programs with a strong focus on external partner communications;

 - Strong technology and social media skills;